Phase Space Sketching for Crystal Image Analysis based on Synchrosqueezed Transforms: Phase space sketching

 for $(r,\vartheta)\in[0,\infty)\times[0,\pi)$.
 Note that the SS energy distribution is translation invariant because the modulus of the wave packet coefficient $|W_f(a,\theta,x)|$ is invariant to the translation of the image $f(x)$.
 A simple idea to achieve the rotation invariance might be shifting $T_{\!f}(r,\vartheta,x)$ in the variable $\vartheta$ such that $T_{\!f}(r,\vartheta,x)$ always takes its maximum value at a specific location.
 However, this shifting procedure is usually sensitive to the crystal deformation.
 This motivates the following shifting and coarsening process to reduce the influence of rotation and deformation simultaneously.
 For a step size $h\in(0,\pi)$ in the angle coordinate $\vartheta$ and a step size $u>0$ in the radial coordinate $r$, we define the phase-space sketch via a coarsening procedure as follows.

 Let we defined the shifted and rescaled SS energy distribution with a scaling parameter $\cals$ as

-For a fixed $x$, there might be multiple maximizer but one can simply choose one of them. $T^\cals_{\!f}(r,\vartheta,x)$ is not sensitive to the choice of $(r_0(x),\theta_0(x))$ due to the concentration of the phase space representation and the largest spectrum energy of crystal images is associated with the energy bump with the lowest wave number.
+In the maximization above, we approximate $[0,\infty)\times[0,\pi)$ with a finite set of points, numerically evaluate the objective at all these points, and identify the maximizer by simply traversing all the points.
+To reduce the computational cost for traversing, we will project the matrix in $\theta$ and $r$ into 1D vectors in $\theta$ and look for the peaks in $\theta$ first.
+Once the peaks in $\theta$ have been identified, it is only necessary to search for peaks in $r$ for $\theta$ around the peaks in $\theta$.
+This can reduce the computational complexity to a linear scaling one in terms of the number of grid points in $r$ and $\theta$.
+Typical choices are $30$ or $45$ grid points in both angle and radius domains for all numerical examples in this paper.
+Hence, the total computational cost for all $x$ is in the order of $10$ times the number of pixels.
+The step size $h$ is usually chosen to be $\frac{\pi}{9}$ or $\frac{\pi}{12}$, and the step size $u$ is usually chosen to be $\frac{1}{4}$ or $\frac{1}{2}$ of the lowest frequency of wave-like components in the crystal image, i.e., $N$ in our mathematical model in Equation \eqref{eqn:imagefunction}, which can be estimated by the SST by Theorem \ref{thm:main}.
+The same parameters will be used to discretize the angle and radius domain, and to do the sketching for other formulas in this paper since the proposed method is not sensitive to them.
+For a fixed $x$, there might be multiple maximizer but one can simply choose one of them. $T^\cals_{\!f}(r,\vartheta,x)$ is not sensitive to the choice of $(r_0(x),\theta_0(x))$ due to the concentration of the phase space representation and the largest spectrum energy of crystal images is assocated with the energy bump with the lowest wave number.
 Then the phase-space sketch of the new SS energy distribution $T^\cals_{\!f}(r,\vartheta,x)$ is defined as a local average of the shifted and rescaled SS energy distribution

 for $(r,\vartheta)\in[0,\infty)\times[0,\pi)$, where $\floor*{\cdot}$ means the floor operator.

 This operation can be understood as a binning (or pooling) operator that collects varying local wave vectors into fixed bins in the phase space, and hence reduces the influence of the deformation.
 Overall, the phase-space sketching is a nonlinear transform (with respect to the image $f$) that squeezes the phase-space energy distribution via synchrosqueezing and coarsening into the sketch $\widetilde{S}(T_f,h,u)$, resulting in a representation invariant to small deformation.